-Applicants will not be penalized for benefits used by family members, including U.S. citizen children.
-They can apply on behalf of an eligible family member without being penalized as long as they are not the beneficiary.
+assistance) will NOT be considered in a public charge determination.
+Only the receipt of benefits for which the applicant is the beneficiary will be considered.
+Applicants will not be penalized for benefits used by their family members, including U.S. citizen children.
+Immigrants can apply on behalf of an eligible family member without being penalized as long as they are not the beneficiary.

-"Totality of Circumstances" test
+"Totality of Circumstances" test applies factors in addition to public benefit use

-In addition to the use of the specific benefits listed above, the final rule also defines and weighs a variety of factors in determining whether someone is likely to become a public charge.
+The final rule also defines and weighs a variety of factors in determining whether someone, even if they are not using or plan to use the benefits listed above, is likely to become a public charge.
 The factors are part of a "totality of circumstances" test, in which factors are assigned positive and negative values.
 These factors include: